The Case for Giving Your AI Agent Its Own Computer

 When I say an AI agent should have its own computer, I mean this literally:

 A file system.
 The ability to create, read, edit, and organize files.
 To save work in progress and come back to it.
-To maintain state between sessions.

 Scheduled operation.
 It can work while you’re not watching.
 Check things at 7am.
 Follow up on Wednesday.
 Monitor for changes hourly.
-Actual background work.

 A desktop environment.
-Not just text I/O — visual interaction with applications, just like a human sitting at a workstation.
+Not just text I/O — visual interaction with applications, just like a human at a workstation.

 This is the difference between “AI that answers questions” and “AI that does work.”